aaronparker/aaronparker.github.io/_posts/2007-11-14-new-group-policy-white-papers.md

 tags:
   - Group Policy
 ---
-Here&#8217;s a couple of new Group Policy white papers released to the Microsoft Download Centre.
+Here's a couple of new Group Policy white papers released to the Microsoft Download Centre.
 They detail some great Group Policy additions coming with Windows Server 2008 and the Microsoft Desktop Optimisation Pack.
 The Advanced Group Policy Management tool came out of what was [DesktopStandard](http://www.desktopstandard.com/) GPOVault and Group Policy Preferences is what used to be PolicyMaker.

 [Advanced Group Policy Management Overview](http://www.microsoft.com/downloads/details.aspx?FamilyID=993a34d0-c274-4b46-b9fc-568426b81c5e&DisplayLang=en)